 Friday, April 17, 2015

-On Friday, April 17, 2015 by Adria in
+On Friday, April 17, 2015 by Adria in new releases

 Today is the official launch day of Legacy: An Anthology, featuring award-winning authors such as Kristopher Jansma and best-selling authors including Regina Calcaterra!
 A collection of thought-provoking stories each linked to the them of legacy, what we leave behind.
 The book is available in print and ebook formats.